noiseprotocol/noise_spec/noise.md

  length field prior to each message.

  * **Type fields**:  Applications are recommended to include a single-byte type field prior to each Noise handshake message (and prior to the length field, if one is included).
+Applications would reject messages with unknown type.
    This allows extending the handshake with handshake re-initialization or other alternative messages in the future.

 11. Security considerations
 ===========================